 S. lawful permanent residents, immigrants, and non-U. individuals.
 This tool will help you learn about the requirements to board a flight to the United States.
 While many of us are eager to resume our travels and leave isolation behind, it's important to continue following CDC guidance and wearing masks when necessary.

-All air passengers bound for the United States must provide contact information to airlines before boarding flights to the United States.
-If you are not fully vaccinated and are allowed to travel to the United States by air through an exception, you will be required to sign a certification (legal statement) before boarding your flight to the United States stating that you comply with the exception.
+If you have been exposed to someone with COVID-19 in the past 10 days, it's crucial that you isolate yourself to protect others from infection.
+But what about traveling to the United States?
+All air passengers bound for the U. must provide contact information to airlines before boarding their flights.
+If you are not fully vaccinated and are allowed to travel to the U. by air through an exception, you will be required to sign a certification (legal statement) before boarding your flight stating that you comply with the exception.

-The government requires that anyone traveling to the United States provide us with contact information where we can contact you once you land in the U.S. You no longer need to submit a negative COVID-19 test or proof of recovery.
-These additional requirements and criteria for exceptions can be found here.
-The Centers for Disease Control and Prevention (CDC) requires that all passengers board an international flight to the U.S.
+provide contact information where we can reach them once they land in the country.
+You no longer need to submit a negative COVID-19 test or proof of recovery.
+These additional requirements and criteria for exceptions can be found on our website.
+The Centers for Disease Control and Prevention (CDC) requires that all passengers boarding an international flight to the U. provide contact information within 72 hours before the flight departs.

-To provide the contact information listed below within 72 hours before the flight departs.
-Information may be used by EE.
-Public health officials will monitor passengers who may have been exposed to a contagious illness before or during the trip.
-If there was exposure, public health officials have the information they need to enable rapid monitoring of public health, such as contacting people who may have been exposed and monitoring their health status for signs and symptoms.
+This information may be used by U. public health officials to monitor passengers who may have been exposed to a contagious illness before or during their trip.
+If there was exposure, public health officials have the information they need to enable rapid monitoring of public health.
+So, who is required to provide contact tracing information?
+Any passenger flying to the U. must do so.